cdapio/cdap/cdap-docs/developers-manual/source/metadata/discovery-lineage.rst

 - that have a particular **key** with a particular *value* in their properties; or
 - that have a particular **tag**.

+To search metadata, you can use the :ref:`Metadata HTTP RESTful API <http-restful-api-metadata-searching>`.

 .. _metadata-lineage: